 This beautiful stay celebrates the authentic Estancia lifestyle, ideally situated on the edge of the expansive Ibera National Park within the biologically rich Ibera Wetlands of northeast Argentina.
 Rincon del Socorro restyles an Estancia, which was initially built in 1896, into a rustic yet elegant boutique hotel which thrusts you into one of the most calming and secluded regions of Patagonia.
 What results is an idyllic blend of vast wildlife and comforting luxury, perfect for those who love the high-end lifestyle but are eager to dive into the raw wilderness.

 On the doorstep of this exclusive retreat is an abundance of wildlife, offering intimate encounters including, but not limited to, capybaras, alligators and 350 species of vibrant exotic birds.
 This stay is perfect for animal lovers, as the Estancia has worked hard toward the reintroduction of struggling species into its surrounding landscapes.
-Its nearby laguna also provides a thriving habitat for Argentinian aviary communities, and organised birdwatching experiences guide you to species such as the yellow cardinal or crowned eagle.
+Its nearby laguna also provides a thriving habitat for Argentinian aviary communities, and organized birdwatching experiences guide you to species such as the yellow cardinal or crowned eagle.
 Rincon del Socorro is far from the fast movements of urban life, offering you a gateway to an exciting world of natural liveliness.

 The surrealness of such a curious landscape provides for otherworldly sightseeing trips.
-Evening sunsets reveal a colourful display of reflections amongst the watery grounds, whilst an early morning rise brings a symphony of birdsongs amongst the ancient trees and indigenous flora within Estancia’s on-site garden.
-You are offered the wisdom of hotel guides, as highly personalised hospitality allows you to transform your trip into a highly-informed spectacle of Argentinian natural environments.
+Evening sunsets reveal a colorful display of reflections amongst the watery grounds, whilst an early morning rise brings a symphony of birdsongs amongst the ancient trees and indigenous flora within Estancia’s on-site garden.
+You are offered the wisdom of hotel guides, as highly personalized hospitality allows you to transform your trip into a highly-informed spectacle of Argentinian natural environments.

 A few rooms in the main house and three larger bungalows around 50-m away make for an intimate and peaceful stay at Rincon del Socorro.
-A stripped-back luxury characterises each room, as a neutral colour palette and fine-wood furnishings match the sweeping sepia wetlands outside your door.
+A stripped-back luxury characterizes each room, as a neutral color palette and fine-wood furnishings match the sweeping sepia wetlands outside your door.
 The style of a 19th-century Spanish Estancia is preserved throughout your stay, with sleek wooden ceilings and old-fashioned tiled flooring making your down time feel remarkably relaxed and homely.
 All rooms are especially spacious, as most have a separate living area, and comfortable bedding and seating accompany your extraordinary wetland adventure with a soft landing.

 Plenty of comfortable indoor spaces accommodate that time spent winding down, whether the weather be cold or hot, as an indoor library and boardgame area keep you toasty whilst a spacious veranda immerses you into Argentina’s relaxing sunshine.